 Students who have participated in the International Baccalaureate program in high school and who have passed one or more IB examinations with a score of 4 or higher can receive credit for McPherson College’s equivalents courses(s), as determined by the college registrar.

 College-Level Examination Program (CLEP) Tests

 Students may elect to earn credits for McPherson College courses by passing registrar-approved College Board CLEP tests with a score that meets the credit-granting scores recommended by the American Council on Education.
 Before registering to take a CLEP exam to test out of a particular McPherson College course, students should be sure the registrar approves the exam as an equivalent to the course for which they desire credit.
 No more than six hours of CLEP credit will be accepted in the area of college composition.
-Current CLEP credits are accepted through midterm of the semester the official scores are received by McPherson College.
-If the current CLEP scores are received after midterm, they will be transcribed the following semester.

 Credit by Departmental Examination

 To receive credit by institutional examination, the student must have permission from the instructor of the course and/or the department chair.
 Credit is granted to students who earn a grade of C or higher on the exam.
 The grade earned on the exam will be recorded on the student’s permanent transcript, along with the notice that the credit was awarded by examination.

 Credit by departmental exam counts toward the achievement of a degree and is included in the calculation of the student’s cumulative grade-point average.
 However, it is not included in the calculation of the GPA for the semester in which the examination is taken.

 There is a $100 fee to post the credit on the student’s transcript.